dollyye/SQL-Hawaii-Climate/README.md

-# Climate Analysis on Hawaii with API available
+# Precipitation and Climate Analysis on Hawaii
+# Climate API created using Flask